Schools can choose to visit the museum as:

 We will send you full safety guidelines with your booking confirmation.
 Please check them before your visit.
 In addition, please read and follow any safety notices and instructions from Visitor Experience staff.

-Yes and we may also wish to take photographs of you!
+We are happy for you to take photographs, including flash photography, in the galleries, but photography is not permitted in special exhibitions or unless otherwise stated.
+In addition, we may also wish to take photographs of you!
 Please fill out your photography permission form if requested.

 There is a Museum Shop in the Entrance Hall, Level 0 (please ensure there is a ratio of 1 adult to 10 children when in shop).